-Russia hits Ukraine's Danube port in attack condemned by Romania
+Zelensky replaces defence minister, Russian drones hit Ukraine port

 "Everything is ahead of us."

-He admitted difficult losses for Kyiv, saying that "we are losing the strongest and best."
+At the same time he admitted difficult losses, saying that "we are losing the strongest and best."

 - Moscow's recruitment drive -